ReubenBond/orleans/src/Documentation/grains/handling_failures.md

 There is a guide [in the Azure documentation](https://docs.microsoft.com/en-us/azure/architecture/patterns/) about good patterns and practices for the cloud which applies to Orleans as well, in most cases.

-## A fairly complex example
+## A more complex example

 Because in Orleans grains are activated and deactivated automatically and you don't handle their life-cycle, you usually only deal with making sure that grain state is correct and actions are being started and finished correctly in relation to each other.
 Knowing the dependencies between grains and actions they perform is a big step toward understanding how to handle failure in any complex system.
 If you need to store relations among grains, you can simply do it and it is a widely followed practice, too.

 As an example, let's say we have a `GameManager` grain which starts and stops `Game` grains and adds `Player` grains to the games.